Thomas2500/go-fitbit/README.md

 Functioons explicitly not tested (eventually broken, please test!) or not finished yet:
 - activity favorite
-- activity TCX (activity with GPS datapoints, hat not the time yet to implement this)
 - alarms (no hardware)
 - meals (sounds very interesing, seems not to be implemented within the smartphone app and web version?)
 - friends (only partially tested)